Who is an adjustable bed suitable for?

 What is an adjustable bed?

 Once found predominantly in hospital settings, modern adjustable beds are now offering people better sleep at home too.
 While adjustable beds offer health benefits, their ability to be manoeuvred into different positions can help anyone to sleep more comfortably.
 In fact, your own adjustable bed can be used alongside a regular mattress if it’s flexible enough.
-However, we do recommend a specialist mattress, as this will guarantee the best flexibility when moving with the bed base.
+However, we do recommend an airflow mattress, as this will guarantee the best flexibility when moving with the bed base.

 There are two main kinds of adjustable beds, lifestyle beds and profiling beds.
 Lifestyle beds offer a sit up function, which makes it easy and comfortable to watch TV or read in bed.
 They also make it easier for you to get in and out of bed.